 Dacryocystitis is caused by a blocked tear duct.
 Tears become trapped in the sac and form a pool.
 Bacteria can then begin to grow in the tear pool and create an infection.
 Both the trapped tears and infection will cause swelling and irritation.

 Copyright © Nucleus Medical Media, Inc.

-Dacryocystitis is most common in infants.
-Other factors that may increase your chance of a blocked tear duct include: Nasal polyps
+Dacryocystitis is most common in infants with blocked tear ducts.
+Other factors that may increase your chance of dacryocystitis include: Nasal polyps

 Local swelling or infection such as